-To help solve this problem, here are five tips to help fix washing machines that won’t drain properly.
+To help solve this problem, here are five tips to help fix a washer no drain properly.

 Check the Drain Pump for any Potential Clogs

-One of the most frequent reasons why washing machines stop draining is because the draining pump gets clogged.
+One of the most frequent reasons why the washer no drain is because the draining pump gets clogged.
 More often than not, dust builds up and gets trapped within the pump allowing only a small amount of water to pass through.
 Consequently, there comes a time when the drain pump is fully clogged, and water is unable to pass through at all.
 If you’re facing a similar problem, simply take out the drain pump entirely and clean it from within.
 Afterwards, place the pump in its compartment, and your machine will start draining once again.

 Check the Water Level